 Maybe you don’t understand why you don’t want to go to the gym even though you said you want to lose weight, but… do YOU want to lose weight?

 Or are you doing it because you’re supposed to?

 Do you care about losing weight?
 Do you truly believe your life will be better if you do?

 It happens to the best of us.

 If you find yourself postponing an action over and over, ask yourself: “Am I scared, for some reason, of doing the action or the results that can arise from that action?“

-In this article on how to stop feeling unmotivated, I explain the most common fears hidden behind “laziness.”
+In an article about how to stop feeling unmotivated, I explain the most common fears hidden behind “laziness.”
 I highly recommend you go check that one out after you finish this one.

 This one’s a no-brainer, right?